AdobeDocs/commerce-admin.en/help/stores-purchase/stores-menu.md

 ### Attributes

 Manage [attributes](https://docs.magento.com/user-guide/stores/attributes.html) that are used for customer or product information, returns, and product ratings.
-You can create new attributes, edit existing attributes, and manage attribute sets.
+You can create attributes, edit existing attributes, and manage attribute sets.

 ### Other Settings